How to Reboot the Superman Movies

-You need a modern take on Superman, but modern does not mean dark.
+While it would be best if this script had a modern take on Superman, but modern does not mean dark.
 Batman is dark.
-Superman is anything, but dark.
-The two best takes on Superman and his supporting characters are Grant Morrison’s All Star Superman and Jeph Loeb’s Superman For All Seasons.
-Both take the exact right tone with all the characters and are filled with fodder for the reboot movie.
-Nolan’s Batman movies mined the best of the Batman mythology to find the right kind of characters and characterizations needed.
+Superman is anything but dark.
+The two best takes on Superman and his supporting characters are Grant Morrison’s All-Star Superman and Jeph Loeb’s Superman For All Seasons.
+Both have the exact right tone with all the characters and are filled with fodder for the reboot movie.
+Nolan’s Batman movies mined the best of Batman mythology to find the right kind of characters and characterizations needed.
 Do the same thing with Superman.

 Remember the Core

 Superman is the one iconic hero probably close to everyone on the planet knows.
-His character is solidified in the minds of moviegoers as someone who is a strange visitor from another planet with powers and abilities far beyond those of mortal man.
-He fights for truth, justice and the American way.
+His character is solidified in moviegoers’ minds as someone who is a strange visitor from another planet with powers and abilities far beyond those of mortal man.
+He fights for truth, justice, and the American way.
 That’s Superman.
 That’s the character.
-He isn’t a boy scout or a goody two-shoes.
+He isn’t a boy scout or a goody-two-shoes.
 However, he isn’t dark or super-mysterious either.
 He is a midwestern boy with midwestern values.
 He is polite and a little vanilla.
-However, when he gets angry it means something.
+However, when he gets angry, it means something.

 No Origin Story